MicrosoftDocs/customer-insights/ci-docs/connections.md

 If the connection you're removing is used by enrichments or exports, first detach or remove them.
 The remove dialog guides you to the relevant enrichments or exports.

+> [!TIP]
-Detached enrichments and exports become inactive.
+> Deactivated enrichments and detached exports become inactive.
 You reactivate them by adding another connection to them on the [Enrichments](enrichment-hub.md) or [Exports](export-destinations.md) page.

 1. Go to **Admin** > **Connections**.